ibm-cloud-docs/databases-for-etcd/dashboard-settings.md

 A new, randomly generated password appears, or you can type your own password into the field.
 To regenerate another password, click the icon to the right of the field.
 When you click *Update Password*, you are asked to confirm before the change is applied.

 **Note:** Changing the password changes the credentials that you or any other services that use the root user to connect.
 It can cause these services to disconnect and experience downtime.

+## Configuring Service Endpoints

+The _Service Endpoints_ panel allows you to configure which type of endpoints you can use to connect to your deployment.
+By default, deployments are provisioned with public endpoints, allowing connections from the public internet.
+Enabling a private endpoint on your deployment opens connections to be made from IBM Cloud's internal network.
+Both types of endpoints can exist on your deployment.

+Changing the type of endpoints available on your deployment does not cause any downtime from a database perspective, however, if you disable an endpoint that is currently being used by you or your applications, those connections are dropped.

+More information is on Service Endpoints is on the [Service Endpoints Integration](/docs/services/databases-for-etcd?topic=databases-for-etcd-servce-endpoints) page.

 ## Whitelisting